-So lately I have been panicking, writing acknowledgments, panicking, still proof reading, waking up at 3 in the morning, encouraging people I know to come to my launch, thinking no one will come.
+So lately I have been panicking, writing acknowledgements, panicking, still proofreading, waking up at 3 in the morning, encouraging people I know to come to my launch, thinking no one will come.
 (That is the pessimist in me.
 I am complicated)

 Publishing a book is scary.
-As a writer it is the point where you let the baby out into the wild of world of criticism.
+As a writer, it is the point where you let the baby out into the wild of the world of criticism.
 The thing you poured your heart into becomes a commodity.
 I am not sure what it will be like.
-Meanwhile I just hope I have a book in my hand on the night and someone nice comes along to share a glass of wine with me.
+Meanwhile, I just hope I have a book in my hand on the night and someone nice comes along to share a glass of wine with me.

 It’s official.
 24 February at Avid Reader in West End.
 Register online.